-What is a Shell Scheme?
+What Is a Shell Scheme Stand?

-Five Reasons to Choose a Shell Scheme
+Five Reasons To Choose a Shell Scheme

-Now that you know exactly what a shell scheme is, here are five reasons you might want to choose one.
+Now that you know exactly what a shell scheme stand is, here are five reasons you might want to choose one.

 1. Clear Lines of Responsibility

-2. Lighting and Electrics are all part of the Package
+2. Lighting and Electrics

 3. No Structure Necessary

-4. Easy to Apply Graphics
+4. Easy to Apply Shell Scheme Graphics

 Think of a shell scheme like a tent structure, with lots of interlocking poles, grid systems and fascia.
 The way that these structures are put together makes it easy to apply graphics yourself.

-A shell scheme is (generally speaking) the more cost-effective option when it comes to floor space.
+A shell scheme stand is the more cost-effective option when it comes to floor space.
 Floor space is sold per m2, with both shell scheme and space only costing the same price.
 Shell scheme becomes more cost-effective because of the additional products and services that are included, such as flooring and electricity.

-What is Space Only?
+What Is Space Only?

 Five Reasons to Choose a Space Only